-Skillstreaming is a social-emotional learning program designed to help children and youth learn positive ways to have their needs met.
+Skillstreaming is a prosocial learning program designed to help children and youth learn positive ways to have their needs met.
 This guide employs Skillstreaming’s evidence-based four-part training approach—modeling, role-playing, performance feedback, and generalization—to teach prosocial skills in a small-group context.

 The book includes a total of 80 skills specifically tailored to the needs of learners with high-functioning autism and related disorders.

 The introduction offers a framework for understanding high-functioning autism disorders, defines unique characteristics of this population, and emphasizes the role of individualized coaching and the assistance of supportive peers in helping these learners meet their unique challenges.
 The remainder of the book presents skills and related materials.

 - Group I: Relationship Skills (Beginning and Advanced)

 Sample skills: Listening Without Interrupting • Staying on Topic • Sharing • Ending a Conversation • Communicating Preferences

 - Group II: Social Comprehension